CodeScop/Oge-Mai-Field-Guide/desertresources.md

   - Dig Battles: Okkorhi (1000 words for 2-6), Sakish (350 words for 1-2), Zera (550 words for 1-3)
   - Shrine TFA Battles: Witch's Memoirs (500 words for 1-4), Lupo (450 words for 1-3)
   - Shrine GO Battles: Balli Ooze (250 words for 0-2)
+  - ShrineGiant Battles: Giant Dust Spirit (500 words for 1-4), Guardian (500 words for 1-3), Skuppa's Giant Marionette (500 words for 1-2)
 - **Buy: **12 Coins in Item Bazaar/Zilya's Great Bazaar (don't bother)
 - **Sell price:** 2 Coins (don't sell unless you have >1000)
 - **Used for:**